damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.md

 Every issue you mention here must also contain a link to the ticket in question, either in the description or in a comment.

+Use this field as a reminder of when and where to follow up.

 #### Tags for Tickets

 To be able to capture metrics on which topics are most frequently asked about, when you start on a ticket,